 Principal Fire Director

-I AM: Principal and Fire Chief
+I AM: Headmaster and Fire Director

 Dipl.-Ing.
 Markus Morgenstern

-Why did you choose your specialty?
+Why did you choose your field?
 What attracted you to it?

 How did your career start look like?